A topic from the subject of Spectroscopy in Chemistry.

 Introduction

-Spectroscopy is the study of the interaction of light with matter.
-In atmospheric science, spectroscopy is used to study the composition and structure of the Earth's atmosphere.
+Spectroscopy is the study of the interaction between electromagnetic radiation (light) and matter.
+In atmospheric science, spectroscopy is a crucial tool used to analyze the composition, structure, and dynamics of the Earth's atmosphere.
+It allows scientists to identify and quantify various atmospheric constituents and understand their roles in atmospheric processes.

 Main Concepts